Recognizing The Stages Of Depression: What You Need To Know

 Seeking Professional Help

 If you are experiencing the common symptoms of depression or another related disorder (anxiety and depression overlap very often, for instance), you must seek out the mental healthcare you need and deserve.
-If you are location-bound or not comfortable going outside and establishing physical contact, then you can also reach out to a therapist or counselor online.
+Remember that a mental health condition is still a health condition to be taken seriously and that mental health treatment is an important part of overall health care.
+If you are location-bound or not comfortable going outside and establishing physical contact or attending support groups, then you can also reach out to a therapist or counselor online.

 Research shows that online therapy platforms can be a powerful treatment option for people living with depression.
 In a study published in the Journal of Medical Internet Research, the effects of online counseling on symptom of depression and anxiety were examined.
 Treatment was in the form of a 12-week online cognitive-behavioral therapy program with the goal of reducing symptoms within 9 months.
 Researchers found that the program successfully reduced depression symptoms in participants at a 9-month follow-up.
 Cognitive-behavioral therapy is a widely accepted form of counseling that works by helping individuals better understand the negative thoughts underlying their symptoms.